myshell-ai/AIlice/README.md

 ```

 You can use the Agent through AIliceMain.py or AIliceWeb.py.
 The former is a command line program, and the latter provides a web dialogue interface based on gradio.
 Both
-are used in the same way.
+are used in the same way except that AIliceWeb does not support voice conversations currently.

 - --**modelID** specifies the model.
 The currently supported models can be seen in llm/ALLMPool.py, just copy it directly.
 We will implement a simpler model specification method
 in the future.
 - --**quantization** is the quantization option, you can choose 4bit or 8bit.
 The default is not quantized.
 - --**maxMemory** is the memory video memory capacity constraint, the default is not set, the format when set is like "{0:"23GiB", 1:"24GiB", "cpu": "64GiB"}".
 - --**prompt** specifies the prompt to be executed, which is the type of agent.
-The default is main, this agent will decide to call the appropriate agent type according to your
+The default is 'main', this agent will decide to call the appropriate agent type according to your
 needs.
 You can also specify a special type of agent and interact with it directly.
 - --**temperature** sets the temperature parameter of LLM reasoning, the default is zero.
+- --**flashAttention2** is the switch to enable flash attention 2 to speed up inference.
+It may have a certain impact on output quality.
+- --**contextWindowRatio** is a user-specified proportion coefficient, which determines the proportion of the upper limit of the prompt length constructed during inference to the LLM context window in some cases.
+The default value is 0.6.
+- --**speechOn** is the switch to enable voice conversation.
+Please note that the voice dialogue is currently not smooth yet.
+- --**ttsDevice** specifies the computing device used by the text-to-speech model.
+The default is "cpu", you can set it to "cuda" if there is enough video memory.
+- --**sttDevice** specifies the computing device used by the speech-to-text model.
+The default is "cpu", you can set it to "cuda" if there is enough video memory.

 Below are a few typical use cases